elijahmanor/toast.js/readme.md

 ## License

-KoLite is licensed under [AGPL](http://www.affero.org/oagf.html "Read more about the AGPL license form.").
+toast.js is licensed under [AGPL](http://www.affero.org/oagf.html "Read more about the AGPL license form.").